mrderive/GoToDB/README.md

 ## Configuration

 The data file has to be delimited by a character not used by any of the field values.
-Furthermore, the field values have to be in the same order as the `HelloDB` metadata [configuration file](https://github.com/mrderive/HelloDB/blob/main/README.md#configuration).
+Furthermore, the field values have to be in the same order as defined in the `HelloDB` metadata [configuration file](https://github.com/mrderive/HelloDB/blob/main/README.md#configuration).

 For example, `data.txt`:
 ```